 - Conduct an arc flash assessment to determine hazards– An arc flash risk assessment is a process to determine the level of hazard that exists at each electrical enclosure, such as a control panel, panel board, disconnect switch, or switchgear.
 70E training offers guidance on how to perform an assessment.
 However, if an organization does not have the resources available or knowledgeable in conducting an assessment, outside providers like SEAM Group can help.

 Protect Your Employees, Assets, and Bottom-line with the Proper Arc Flash Training

 NFPA 70E training is critical for your electrical workers to handle energized assets safely.
-There are many trainings available to your organization, but know that learning procedures by-the-book will only get your employees so far.
+There are many pieces of training available to your organization, but know that learning procedures by-the-book will only get your employees so far.
 The proper training involves obtaining knowledge and guidance from experts in managing electrical assets and hazard mitigation.
-Experts with a diverse electrical background will balance textbook training with real-life scenarios for an optimal learning experience.
+Experts with diverse electrical backgrounds will balance textbook training with real-life scenarios for an optimal learning experience.

 To learn more about providing NFPA 70E training or an arc flash hazard assessment for your organization, see our complete list of training offerings or contact SEAM Group and get started today!